milesdyck/logos64/README.md

 See a demo at: https://youtu.be/r69JtBaMoS4

 ## why logos?
 The Greek word "logos" as it appears in the Bible (the book of John in the New Testament) was translated into english word, "word".
-The actual meaning of "logos" is much more than "word" in the context of Wordle.
+The actual meaning of "logos" is much more than "word".
 A better translation of "logos" is the word of God.
-So, perhaps logos isn't the best name for this version of Wordle, but I like it because it's catchy.
+So, perhaps "logos" isn't the best name for this version of Wordle, but I like it because it's catchy.

 ## play it now - Release 1.0.2
 https://github.com/milesdyck/logos64/releases/tag/v1.0.2